All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-To apply Theorem~\ref{thm:mainstrong} we observe that $\K_{\str{C}_l}$ is locally finite subclass of the class of all ordered structures in the language $L_l$. \end{proof} Now we show how the same lift can be shown Ramsey by the application of Theorem~\ref{thm:main}. \begin{proof}[Proof (by the application of Theorem~\ref{thm:main}).]
-Denote by $\mathcal C_l$ the family of all possible weak orderings of $\str{C}_l$ along with a structure containing one vertex with loop and two structures containing two vertices and a directed edge (in both possible orderings).
-Those additional structures describe the class of all unoriented graphs.
+To apply Theorem~\ref{thm:mainstrong}, we observe that $\K_{\str{C}_l}$ is a locally finite subclass of the class of all ordered structures in the language $L_l$ similarly as for $S$-metric spaces. \end{proof} Now we show how the same lift can be shown to be Ramsey using Theorem~\ref{thm:main}. \begin{proof}[Proof (using Theorem~\ref{thm:main})] Denote by $\mathcal C_l$ the family containing all possible weak orderings of $\str{C}_l$, the structure containing one vertex with a loop and two structures containing two vertices and a directed edge (in both possible orderings).
+(The last three structures describe the class of all unoriented graphs.)

-It immediately follows that the class of all finite ordered structures in $\Forb(\mathcal C_l)$ is the class of all ordered graphs with no homomorphic image of $\str{C}_l$ and the existence of precompact Ramsey lift is given by Theorem~\ref{thm:main}.
-However this result claims more in that it derives a particular lift in the form of maximal $\F$-lifts as given by Definition~\ref{defn:maximal}.
-It remains to check that this homogenisation is equivalent to one described by statement of Theorem~\ref{thm:main}.
+It immediately follows that the class $\Age(Forb(\mathcal C_l))$ (of all finite ordered structures in $\Forb(\mathcal C_l)$) is the class of all ordered graphs with no homomorphic image of $\str{C}_l$ and the existence of a precompact Ramsey lift is given by Theorem~\ref{thm:main}.
+However, this result claims more in that it derives a particular lift in the form of maximal $\F$-lifts as given by Definition~\ref{defn:maximal}.
+It remains to check that this homogenisation is equivalent to the one described in the statement of Theorem~\ref{thm:main}.

 The pieces of $\str{C}_l$ (see Definition~\ref{defn:piece}) are all paths of lengths $2, 3, \ldots, l-2$ rooted in the endpoints.
-The homomorphism-embeddings from a path of length $k$ rooted in the endpoints then describe a walk of length $k$.
+Homomorphism-embedding images of a path of length $k$ rooted in the endpoints are then walks of length at most $k$.
 The pieces of structures in $\mathcal C_l$ are weakly ordered paths, but because we consider all possible weak orders, we know that all weakly ordered paths of the same length are $\sim$-equivalent.
-In the following we can thus speak only of a pieces formed by paths of given length.
+In the following we can thus speak only of pieces formed by paths of given length.

-Because the construction of homogenising lift adds relations describing individual pieces and tuples in these relations describe roots of homomorphism-embeddings, at first glance it seems that the lift constructed is thus more expressive than one we ask for: we measure the distance of walks of length up to $l-2$ (instead of $l+1\over 2$) and in addition every pair of vertices $(u,v)$ can be in many binary relations.
-Here we need to use the maximality (as defined in Definition~\ref{defn:maximal}).
+Because the construction of a homogenising lift adds relations describing individual pieces and tuples in these relations describe roots of homomorphism-embeddings, at first glance it seems that the lift constructed is thus more expressive than one we ask for: It measures the distance of walks of length up to $l-2$ (instead of $l+1\over 2$) and in addition every pair of vertices $(u,v)$ can be in many binary relations.
+Here we need to use maximality (as defined in Definition~\ref{defn:maximal}).